brooka/LondonAirQualityMap/README.md

 ## Air Quality Poster Maker

-Build with ReactJs, Leaflet, Semantic UI
+Built with ReactJs, Leaflet, Semantic UI

 View and query the GIS layers generated from 2016 the London Atmospheric Emissions Inventory (LAEI)
 - Search by postcode